 Opening a Legendary that is not commonly played feels really bad.
 You don’t really know what to do with it.
 On the one hand, it’s 400 Arcane Dust you can get right away.
 On the other, that Legendary might not be THAT bad… maybe it’s going to see play in the future.
-Maybe I just don’t know the deck it fits into.
-If you have such dilemmas, this article should be perfect for you.
+Maybe you just don’t know the deck it fits into.
+If you have such dilemmas, this article should clear them up.

 Other new/F2P players resources you might want to check out:

 - Budget Hearthstone Decks for the Journey to Un’Goro Meta

 - Hearthstone Crafting Guide for the Journey to Un’Goro Meta

 Should You Disenchant Wild Cards?

 It’s one of the most common questions I’m getting and it can’t be easily answered.
 I know some people who disenchant every single card that rotates into Wild.
 On the one hand, it means that they can keep up with the Standard rotations more easily and always have a lot of relevant decks.
 But at the same time, they’re completely shutting down the possibility of playing Wild in the future (because playing the mode only with Standard cards makes no sense).
 Right now it makes sense – there was no incentive to play Wild over Standard at all (besides playing with your old cards, but not everyone likes that).
 However, Blizzard has promised to give Wild more support and some actions were already taken – Wild Heroic Tavern Brawl and a Wild Tournament for the top 64 players made some people who have never played the mode enjoy it more.